Keolis

 The conversion of a bus depot to an electric bus fleet brings with it various technical and logistical challenges that had to be overcome in the project.

-Challenges: Technical and logistical hurdles
+Challenges: Logistical hurdles

 Another challenge was the remote introduction of the system due to delays in construction work and the delivery of buses and charging points caused by the coronavirus pandemic.
 Despite these difficulties, a successful remote rollout was carried out and is now considered a model for the future.

 An emission-free future for Paris.
-Source: Unsplash
+24 North auf Unsplash

 Keolis SA, one of the leading public transport operators in France, aims to gradually convert its fleet to electric operation.
 This is part of a broader plan by the regional transport authority Île-de-France Mobilité to make public transport in and around Paris more environmentally friendly and efficient.